CivicActions/guidebook/common-practices-tools/security/README.md

 #### YubiKey

 Once set up, your YubiKey greatly simplifies the process of Multi-Factor Authentication (MFA).
-While at home, keep the key plugged into an unused USB port and simply touch the button if asked to authenticate.
+While at home, keep the key plugged into an unused USB port and tap the button if asked to authenticate.
 This saves time while enabling the strongest security.
-While on the road, the nearly indestructible YubiKey attaches easily to your keychain _(and should only be inserted when authenticating)_.
+While on the road, the nearly indestructible YubiKey attaches to your keychain _(and should only be inserted when authenticating)_.

 See the [Yubikey page](./yubikey.md) for details on setting it up with various operating systems.